vjain0812/DATA602_FardinaAlam/HW0/README.md

 print("PyTorch Version: ", torch.__version__)
 print("GPU Available: ", torch.cuda.is_available())

-Run this script in both your local environment and Google Colab, then include the outputs as screenshots in your Project 0 Assignment.ipynb
+Run this script in both your local environment and Google Colab, then include the outputs as screenshots in your HW0 Assignment.ipynb

 NOTE THAT: Creating a virtual environment for PyTorch (or any other Python package) is highly recommended, though not strictly necessary.
 A virtual environment helps isolate your project's dependencies, ensuring that different projects do not interfere with each other.
 This is especially useful when working with different versions of libraries like PyTorch, TensorFlow, or others.
 HOWEVER, THIS IS TOTALLY YOUR CHOICE!
 Here are some links to check out how to create pythom virtual environment: